sepulrator/loan-data-report-job/README.md

 * Minimum emr worker instance should be 2 since there is more memory to process the file
 * Using sbt lighter plugin is optional.
 All setups can be configured via aws console
 * After each changes increment version in build.sbt
 * Consider last created emr cluster "vngrs-challenge-cluster"
+* Bucket name and loan data paths can be override via passing args to spark application. args(0) for bucket name, args(1) for loan data paths.
+If no args specified, default values are used